-Step 5 Schedule push at the mv1.world materialized view site (optional).
+Step 5 Schedule push at the mv1.example.com materialized view site (optional).

-If the materialized view site has a constant connection to its master site, then you optionally can schedule push at the mv1.world materialized view site.
+If the materialized view site has a constant connection to its master site, then you optionally can schedule push at the mv1.example.com materialized view site.
 If the materialized view site is disconnected from its master site for extended periods of time, then it is typically better not to schedule push and refresh on demand, which pushes changes to the master site.